Claire Truesdale

 - Claire Truesdale, “Gender Discrimination and Indian Status” (delivered to the Aboriginal Law – Vancouver Island Section of the Canadian Bar Association, 25 November 2016)

-- Claire Truesdale, “Excluded by the Accidents of History – Implications of the Daniels Decision for Non-Status Indian People and Communities” (delivered at the Pacific Business and Law Institute Conference on The Daniels Case at the Supreme Court of Canada: Recognition of Métis and Non-Status Aboriginal Peoples, 23 June 2016)
+- Claire Truesdale, “Excluded by the Accidents of History – Implications of the Daniels Decision for Non-Status Indian People and Communities” (delivered at the Pacific Business and Law Institute Conference: The Daniels Case at the Supreme Court of Canada: Recognition of Métis and Non-Status Aboriginal Peoples, 23 June 2016)

 - Justice Harry S. LaForme with the assistance of Claire Truesdale, “Section 25 of the Charter; Section 35 of the Constitution Act, 1982: Aboriginal and Treaty Rights – 30 Years of Recognition and Affirmation” in Errol Mendes & Stéphane Beaulac, eds., Canadian Charter of Rights and Freedoms (Markham: LexisNexis Canada Inc., 2013)